Yonet/AzureMixedRealityDocs/lessons/lesson-3/concepts/when-should-i-use-hand-interaction.md

-# When Should I Use Hand Interaction?
+# When should I use hand interaction?

 Hand interaction may be suitable for your mixed reality application if any of the scenarios below apply to your mixed reality application: